mjf1406/report-card-helper/README.md

 ### p3

 - added: ingested all the data in [the spreadsheet](https://docs.google.com/spreadsheets/d/1nY6fEE1_C9idh2KdKHgh9Dr7T-69v7kdvCFpG91WcyA/edit?usp=sharing) and inserted it into the db
+  - this requires every single student have their own unique id, which it does in the the db, but not in the spreadsheet so there's no way to tell them apart
-- added: created a map to the PDF (must skip the first 2 pages)s
+- added: created a map to the PDF (must skip the first 2 pages's
 - added: Google refresh token is now handled, prompting the user to reauthorize
 - added: ingested the comments from [2024 Comments S1](https://docs.google.com/document/d/1xXIa8AHNXQWyHHjBBiuycQ7uT5LQPWu3l9NMzGXtj-g/edit?usp=sharing)